-Violation of Probation
+What Is Considered a Violation of Probation

 The violation could be either a new offense or a technical violation such as failure to report to your probation officer, failure to pay criminal restitution, failure to complete court-ordered counseling or failure to complete a court-ordered class.

 A motion to set bond can be filed if a judge originally issues a zero bond on the violation of parole.
 At Moses and Rooth, we prepare our clients to be in the best possible light for the court when considering a bond.

 Violation of Probation Bonds and the Florida Anti-Murder Act

 If the case qualifies under the Florida Anti-Murder Act, the bond will be set at zero.